RootRooster/dotfiles/README.md

 ## TODOS
-Maybe replace the current java configuration by deleting the openjdk in brew and removing the current java zshrc config.
+ - Maybe replace the current java configuration by deleting the openjdk in brew and removing the current java zshrc config.
 Replacing it with jenv: https://www.jenv.be/
 Need to figure out if this is better.

+ - Remove conda from zsh
+ - Figure out a way to have a more modular neovim
+ - Figure out a way to have a more modular package mangeer (NixOS)